russellbits/Writing/Fiction/04.novels/03.brother-dustfish/notes.md

 Blow Up by Floex (off Zorya)
 Romeo Alpha by David Howes
 Pbs/Kae by Tyco (off Sunrise Projector)
-Ex Machina by Aril Brikha (for the machinama leopard sequence) Giants by Chicane (off of Giants) — for a celebratory part of the story Saltwater by Chicane (off of Behind the Sun) — if they get to a body of water (or maybe the silt sea) All Things by The Cinematic Orchestra (off of Man with a Movie Camera) I'll Read You a Story by Colleen (off of The Golden Morning Breaks)
+All Things by The Cinematic Orchestra (off of Man with a Movie Camera) I'll Read You a Story by Colleen (off of The Golden Morning Breaks)

-Creative Commons
-"Faith" by Desperation — upbeat for some sort of chase episode "Beyond the Black Rainbow" by Jeremy Schmidt "Jetstream" by Lusine lcl (off of Language Barrier) — for some magical section?
-"Impact Moderato" by Kevin MacLeod — for meeting Cal "Dream Culture" by Kevin MacLeod (off of Calming) — ?
 "Harp Fragments" by Nic Bommarito
-Zoe Keating "We Insisr' GIVE UP! —BY9ND THE BRIDGE UNDERNEATH THE MOON